Help Toolbar (select a button to browse other online help sections) Home Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display |

 Use the fields in this section to enter the appropriate amounts for each T4-related item.
 These boxes correspond to the boxes that would appear on the employees actual printed form.
 Please visit the CRA website for complete details on each of these boxes (the general descriptions below are provided for reference only).

-Use this cell to specify the employee's country of residence.
+Use this cell to enter the employee's country of residence.
 The program currently supports either Canada or the United States.

 Download - This button allows you to produce the T4 in PDF format so that you can review its details for accuracy.
 When you click the button, the program calculates the data and the results are then presented in a PDF file.
 Depending on your browser settings, any of the following three may occur; 1) the PDF file may open in a window for you to view, 2) the file may be sent to your Downloads folder where you can access it for viewing, 3) you may be presented with a window that will prompt you where to save the file.

-This cell displays the unique number that identifies the employee in this payroll.
+Use this cell to enter the unique number that identifies the employee in this payroll.
 Alphanumeric characters (letters and numbers) may be used. e.g. 001, or MGM001.

 Use this cell to specify the employee's Canadian province (or U.S. state) of residence.